-One of Europe’s enfant terrible directors along with countryman Lars von Trier and Gaspar Noe, Nic Winding Refn is an arthouse darling who had After leaving mainstream audiences scratching their heads with projects like Only God Forgives and Drive, one of Europe’s reigning enfant terrible directors, Nicolas Winding Refn, is back with The Neon Demon.
+One of Europe’s enfant terrible directors along with countryman Lars von Trier and Gaspar Noe, Nic Winding Refn is an arthouse darling who had mainstream audiences scratching their heads with projects like Only God Forgives and Drive.

-Starring Elle Fanning at her most Hollywood ingenue-iest, the film is his love letter to the City of Angels and a horror movie set against the backdrop of the cutthroat world of modeling.
+But The Neon Demon, starring Elle Fanning at her most Hollywood inegnue-iest, is his love letter to the City of Angels and Hollywood, a city and industry he tells Paper he loves.

 You wanted to make a horror movie first.
-Why did the world of modeling suit that?
+Why did the world of modelling suit that?

 In making a film about LA in LA is it your way of subverting Hollywood from the inside out?